China: Xin Changxing is appointed acting governor of Qinghai.

 Lebanon: Finance Minister Ghazi Wazni resigns.
 Later in the day Prime Minister Hassan Diab announces the resignation of his government.
 On August 31 President Michel Aoun designates Mustapha Adib to form a new government.

 Trinidad and Tobago: In parliamentary elections, the ruling People's National Movement wins 49.1% of the vote (22 of 41 seats) and the United National Congress 47.1% (19).
 Turnout is 58.0%.
-On August 19 Prime Minister Keith Rowley's new cabinet is named with Amery Browne as foreign minister, other key ministers remaining in place.
+On August 19 Prime Minister Keith Rowley's new cabinet is named with Amery Browne as foreign minister (sworn in August 25), other key ministers remaining in place.

 Egypt: In the first round of elections to a newly created Senate held August 11-12 (turnout 14.2%), the list of the pro-government Mostaqbal Watan Party wins all 100 party seats; another 100 seats are filled by individual candidates, and there will be 100 presidential appointees for a total of 300 seats.
 Runoffs for 26 individual seats will take place on September 8-9.

 North Korea: Kim Tok Hun is appointed as premier.